pegahshamsj/Persian-fastText-vectors/README.md

  <br/>
 Here we trained fastText on a huge Persian dataset.
 The dataset is available [here](https://github.com/persiannlp/persian-raw-text).
 <br/>
 Generated vectors contain about 6742635 words.
-Each word is a vector of dimensions 300.
+Each word is a vector of dimension 300.
 <br/>
 We used cbow model for computing word representations.
 <br/>